ChiLiubio/microeco/README.md

 The R package SpiecEasi can be used for the network construction using SPIEC-EASI (SParse InversE Covariance Estimation for Ecological Association Inference) approach.
 The package can be installed from Github https://github.com/zdk123/SpiecEasi

-#### FlashWeave
-FlashWeave is a julia package used for network analysis.
-It predicts ecological interactions among microbes from large-scale compositional abundance data (i.e. OTU tables constructed from sequencing data) through statistical co-occurrence.

-1. download and install julia from https://julialang.org/downloads/
-2. Put julia in the computer env PATH, such as  your_directory_path\Julia\bin
-3. Open terminal or cmd or Powershell, input julia, install FlashWeave following the operation in https://github.com/meringlab/FlashWeave.jl

 #### Gephi
-Gephi is an excellent network visualization tool and used to open the saved network file, i.e. network.gexf in the [tutorial](https://chiliubio.github.io/microeco/).
+Gephi is an excellent network visualization tool and used to open the saved network file, i.e. network.gexf in the [tutorial](https://chiliubio.github.io/microeco_tutorial/extended-class.html#trans_network-class).
 You can download Gephi and learn how to use it from https://gephi.org/users/download/

 #### WGCNA
 In the correlation-based network, when the species number is large,